PuruVJ/puruvjdev4/src/blog/forking-and-fixing-traverse.md

 First graph is 0.6.8, second is 0.6.9.
 Just look at that graph, its scary.
 And what's messed up more, is that some of these transitive dependencies lead back to a dependency up in the chain, causing circular dependencies.
 Can this cause npm to download multiple versions of the same package?
 I don't know for sure, but it's not a good thing either way.
 Circular dependencies and references some of the hardest things to reason about in software engineering after caching and naming.

-> It's like a Christopher Nolan movie, just not as unentertaining 😄
+> It's like a Christopher Nolan movie, just not as entertaining 😄

 # Deeper issue